 Habit: Amyris elemifera grows as a shrub to small tree up to 6 meters in height.
 The compound leaves are arranged oppositely (occasionally sub-opposite) with 3-5 leaflets (typically 3).
 The leaflets are to 7 cm in length, ovate to rhombic, with an acute leaf apex and an entire or crenulate leaf margin.
 The leaflets have pellucid punctate dots and are aromatic when crushed.

-The actinomorphic flowers are arranged in terminal cymes.
+The complete, perfect, actinomorphic flowers are arranged in terminal cymes.
 The calyx has 4 unfused, green sepals.
 The corolla has 4 unfused, white petals.
 There are 8 stamens.
 The ovary is superior with 2 locules and numerous seeds although only one is fertilized.
 The fruit is a drupe that turns dark blue to black at maturity.

 Habitat: Amyris elemifera grows in Dry Broadleaf Evergreen Formation – Forest/Woodland/Shrublands (coppice and scrublands).